johnmn3/ti-yong/README.md

 can have a new f3-even?

 Bob ponders parameterizing the parser.
-Again, he sees no point in risking damange to downstream callers of f3 and f3-even, so he implements fresh, bespoke versions of f3 and f3-even with the parser parameterized:
+Again, he sees no point in risking damage to downstream callers of f3 and f3-even, so he implements fresh, bespoke versions of f3 and f3-even with the parser parameterized:
 ```clojure
 (defn f3-with-parser [c & [parser]]